ManuelNavarro7/llamita/README.md

 ```

 This will:
+- ✅ Install Python 3 (if not already installed)
 - ✅ Install Ollama (if not already installed)
 - ✅ Download a model (llama3:8b)
 - ✅ Build the macOS app